 The Tomb of the Roman Soldier (قبر الجندي الروماني), also known as the Tomb of the Soldier, is a rock cut tomb in Wadi Farasa, named after the remains of a Roman styled bust of a military individual.
 Although predominently of Nabatean style it is (mis)named as Roman because of the stone bust wearing Roman breast armour.
-The Roman Soldier tomb complex lies along the road to the High Place, southeastern outskirts of the city center of Petra in the Wadi Farasa.
+The tomb it self forms part of a larger funerary-complex which lies along the road to the High Place, southeastern outskirts of the city center of Petra in the Wadi Farasa.

 The facade of the Roman Soldier Tomb is similar to the Urn Tomb, including the disk decoration on its small frieze.
 Higher up the facade, three niches are distributed between the four columns on the front of the monument.
 Each niche contains a male figure (inspect), dressed in military style, hence the name.
 The facade of the Roman Tomb is about 14 meters.
 Above the columns are a frieze and a pediment.
 Between the four columns there are three niches, each containing an inset male stone figure made out of six limestone blocks.